Signs and Signals

 If you are being prosecuted for an offence relating to the failure to comply with a traffic sign or signal or a direction given by a Traffic Warden or Police Officer then we are here to listen and advise you — contact us now!

-Failure to comply with a traffic sign or signal can lead to prosecution.
+Failure to comply with a traffic sign or signal can lead to prosecution and your licence being endorsed with three penalty points

 There are also special provisions relating to directions given by Traffic Wardens or Police Officers.
 In particular, a police officer in uniform is entitled under s.163 Road Traffic Act 1988 to stop any vehicle (including a cycle).
 Failure to comply with the direction to stop is an offence which attracts 3 penalty points.